Astronautr/IGOpt/README.md

 * Number of dependent expressions.

-After that you can run IGOpt.sh with input file as script argument, computation modes key and one of keys which set combination of algorithm modifications.
+After that you can run IGOpt.sh (or IGOpt.bat) with input file as script argument, computations mode and one of keys which set combination of algorithm modifications.

-Computation modes provided by JInterval (full name used in command line input):
+Computation modes provided by JInterval(full name used in command line input):
 * -pl (plain);
 * -ac (accur);
 * -t64 (tightest64);